reskillamericans/website/README.md

 - `youtube-videos.json`<br>
   This is all updated via the YouTube data api.
 It contains data on all our uploaded videos and playlists.
-Refresh this information by running `get-video-data.mjs`.
+Refresh this information by running `get-video-data.mjs`.  *You will need an api-key to do this.
+Run `api-keys-update --decrypt` if you have the password for the shared (secret) api key.*
 - `video-metadata.toml`<br>
   This file can be updated by running `update-video-metadata.mjs`.
-  This will grab any updated information from `youtube-videos.json` and create new metadata block for new videos - or updated any missing metadata for an already listed video (if will NOT EVER change any metadata that has been hand-edited here).<br>
+  This will grab any updated information from `youtube-videos.json` and create new metadata block for new videos - or update any missing metadata for already listed videos (if will NOT EVER change any metadata that has been hand-edited here).<br>
-  ***Warning: comments in this file will be stripped by running this command.***
+  ***But warning: comments in this file will be stripped by running this command.***

 The `create-video-content-files.mjs` command will regenerate ALL the video content files in the `content/videos` directory by combining the information in the `video-metadata.toml` file with the `youtube-videos.json` file.